silvester/ReverseForm/README.md

 ===========

 This is an early alpha, things do work but may be changed how they work in future.
+Demo form can be viewed at: http://reverseform.modo.si/album/test-form

 Introduction
 ------------

 ReverseForm is a form rendering module.
 It creates the renderer objects through a view helper.
-It also provides an object which extends Zend\Form\Element called ReverseFor\ExtendedElement which will be usefull to create more complicated elements faster.
+It also provides an object which extends Zend\Form\Element called ReverseForm\ExtendedElement which will be usefull to create more complicated elements faster.

 Goals
 -----